 Renters, exchange guests and owners alike receive a starter pack of shampoo, kitchen supplies and coffee to cover the first night.
 “We treat everyone the same.”

 When deciding what to charge extra for, Bill Young, president and CEO of SPM Resorts Inc., a Myrtle Beach, S.C.-based management company, lets the board at each resort make the call.
 “This depends on the amenity and resort,” he says.
 “If the resort installs a major attraction, such as the Fantasy Surf at Vacation Villas at FantasyWorld in Kissimmee, management and the board analyze the market and the value of the attraction to determine a price, as well as discounts for guests and owners.”

 While on-site services and amenities are helpful in controlling annual assessments, Young believes it all starts with good management.
-“Proper planning and budgeting is the key to keeping maintenance fees low while maintaining resort quality,” he says.
+“Proper planning, scheduling, and budgeting is the key to keeping maintenance fees low while maintaining resort quality,” he says.
+If you’re unsure of how to schedule correctly then check out this Road to Reliability article.
 “We’ve been extremely successful at reducing expenses and generating income to keep maintenance fees low and to make up for delinquent accounts, so we can reduce the burden on dues-paying owners.
 Many of our resorts are on budgeting and refurbishment cycles that allow their associations to upgrade common areas and units on an annual basis while keeping maintenance fees stable and building reserves.
 That’s the goal of our budgeting process.”

 Some SPM-managed resorts do charge resort fees, but again that’s a matter for each board to decide, based on demand and market conditions.
 “Our marketing and revenue management teams work hard to position our properties to attract rental guests who we hope will become repeat visitors and eventually purchase.”